-1.0 Scope Stand Line persected ed
+1.1 Scope

-This interim specification (SP-OSSI) outlines the operations support system interface for high-speed data-over-cable systems developed by the Data-over-cable services working group.
-This specification is intended to enable prospective vendors of cable modems and other data-over-cable systems to address the operations support re-quirements in a uniform and consistent manner.
+0 e pe ou This h ati for 1 51 bed by le high--ca AL 2 lat cing group.
+This specificatio is intended to enable prospective vendors of capie moderns and other data-over-cable systems to address the operations support requirements in a uniform and consistent manner.
 In particular, this specification specifies the managed objects and the management communications protocol.

 This specification includes several documents.
-This document gives an overview of the management require-ments for a data-over-cable system environment.
-The managed objects are defined in Simple Network Manage-ment Protocol (SNMP) management information bases (MIBs) and are documented in separate addendums to this document.
-These MIBs are:
+This document gives an overview of the management requirements for a data over cable system environment.

+Other OSSI documents include management information for DOCSIS network elements or interfaces.
+These specifications define requirements for managed objects.
+The managed objects are defined in Simple Network Management Protocol (SNMP) Management Information Bases (MIBs) and are referenced in separate addendums to this document.
+These documents are:
-- MCNS Interfaces MIB (SP-OSSI-RF)

-- MCNS Cable Modem MIB (SP-OSSI-RF)

-- Security System MIB (SP-OSSI-SEC)

-- Telephony Return MIB (SP-OSSI-TR)
+- DOCSIS OSSI for Radio Frequency Interface (SP-OSSI-RFI) - DOCSIS OSSI for Baseline Privacy Interface (SP-OSSI-BPI) - DOCISIS OSSI for Telephony Return Interface (SP-OSSI-TRI)

 The defined managed objects and referenced Requests For Comments (RFCs) in this set of documents provide a framework capable of supporting the business concepts and processes that cable operators are likely to employ in their launch of data-over-cable services.
-This specification is expected to facilitate interoperability and to ac-celerate development of conformant Operations Support Systems (OSSs) and/or associated Business Support Systems (BSSs).
+This specification is expected to facilitate interoperability and to accelerate development of conformant Operations Support Systems (OSSs) and/or associated Business Support Systems (BSSs).